 One of the most attractive features of arbitration as a method of dispute resolution is its general economy as compared to traditional litigation.
 Experience has shown that discovery is ordinarily the single most expensive aspect of litigation.
-While a limited amount of discovery is generally appropriate in arbitrations (and often, the parties will have expressly restricted discovery in their arbitration agreement or program), the amount and nature of appropriate discovery is dependent upon many factors, including the amount in controversy and the issues and claims presented.
-I require all parties to mutually develop a discovery plan appropriate to the case and to cooperate in its implementation.
-You may also wish to stipulate with the other parties to your case that the AAA's "Optional Procedures for Large Complex Commercial Disputes" (particularly Rules L-3 and L-4) shall apply to your case.
-No party in an arbitration has a right to discovery unless (a) all parties agree to the discovery, (b) the arbitration agreement, applicable law or applicable AAA rules (e.g., Rule R-21, AAA Commercial Rules) provides such a right, or (c) I enter an order expressly approving or directing discovery.
+While a limited amount of information exchange is generally appropriate in arbitrations (and often, the parties will have expressly restricted discovery in their arbitration agreement or program), the amount and nature of appropriate information exchange is dependent upon many factors, including the amount in controversy and the issues and claims presented.
+Note that I do not use the word "discovery."
+Nor do the Commercial Rules.
+I require all parties at the outset to develop a mutually-agreeable plan for the exchange of information which is appropriate to the case.
+I also expect counsel to cooperate in its implementation.
+You may also wish to stipulate with the other parties to your case that the AAA's "Procedures for Large Complex Commercial Disputes" (particularly Rules L-1 and L-3) shall apply to your case.
+Generally, no party in arbitration has a right to discovery.
+There will no longer be traditional "courthouse discovery.
+There will be nothing other than "exchange of information" unless (a) all parties agree to what looks like additional discovery, (b) the arbitration agreement and applicable law provides such a right, or (c) I enter an order expressly approving or directing what may be described as discovery.
+Rule R-22, AAA

-Because I am committed to the principle that commercial arbitration should provide a simpler, less expensive and more expeditious form of dispute resolution than resort to traditional courts under traditional discovery regimes, I have adopted the Guidelines for Arbitrators Concerning Exchanges of Information as promulgated by the International Centre for Dispute Resolution ("Guidelines"), the international arm of the AAA, effective May 31, 2008.
+Because I am committed to the principle that commercial arbitration should provide a simpler, less expensive and more expeditious form of dispute resolution than resort to traditional courts under traditional discovery regimes, I often use the Guidelines for Arbitrators Concerning Exchanges of Information ("Guidelines"), as promulgated by the International Centre for Dispute Resolution ("ICDR"), the international arm of the AAA, effective May 31, 2008.
 Those Guidelines are set forth on Appendix "A." Yet, I try to be flexible and you may attempt, in an appropriate case, to persuade me to deviate from the Guidelines and allow more traditional discovery if there is a demonstrable need to do that.